Tatra T4: T4R

 The Romanian vehicles do not differ technically and structurally from the Soviet.
 Since the vehicles were suitable, due to the smaller car body width, for most Romanian networks, they were used more frequently and differently from the T3.
 Delivery started to the ITB between 1973 and 1975, followed by Arad in 1974 and later in other cities from 1978.
 Their introduction in Bucharest required a specially-built depot for them along with a new team of well-trained technicians to fix these trams.
-They have almost always been allocated to the Militari depot, apart from a short time when they were temporarily transferred to the Dudești depot in order to allow the facility at Militari to be renovated.
+They have almost always been allocated to the Militari depot, apart from a short time when they were temporarily transferred to the Dudești depot in order to allow the facility at Militari to be renovated or at Victoria depot in 2023 due to the closure of the line on Bd Timișoara for the replacement of water pipes positioned under the tracks.

 In 1998, RATB began a project of modernisation of the T4R cars by making an articulated six-axled car from two T4R cars.
 The new vehicle type is named "Bucur".
 The project progresses very slowly due to financial problems, and the number of trams to be produced is also uncertain, although they originally intended to convert all existing 130 T4 cars into 65 modernised vehicles.
 Modernized vehicles before 2003 featured own-made carbodies, but from 2003 onwards, they featured a carbody that set the standard for the V3A-CH-PPC and V3A-2010-CA modernizations.
 The modernization project halted in 2011, and only a few are in service today, some of them being out of order due to the heavy shortage of parts (a common problem for the STB these days).